-Paul identifies three resources corresponding to the three persons of the Godhead.
+There are three of them and they correspond to the three persons of the Godhead.

 - I. May the grace of Jesus be with you.

 - II.
 May the love of God be with you.

 - III.
 May the fellowship of the Holy Spirit be with you.